Arithmeticity, superrigidity and totally geodesic submanifolds of complex hyperbolic manifolds: Algebraic groups associated with lattices in and Theorem

 Suppose that $v$ is archimedean, i.e., that $\ell_v$ is $\bbR$ or $\bbC$.
 Rigidity of $\rho_v$ then implies that the real Zariski closure of $\rho_v(\Gam)$, namely $G_v$, is a group of \emph{Hodge type}.
 See \cite[Lem.\ 4.5]{Simpson} when $\Gam$ is cocompact.
 In general see \cite[\S10.2.3]{Mochizuki}, which handles representations of fundamental groups of smooth quasiprojective varieties admitting a smooth compactification, and hence by the above assumptions applies to $\bbB^n / \Gam$.
 Since $\bfG$ is of absolute type $\mathrm{A}_n$, considering \cite[p.\ 50-51]{Simpson}, we conclude that $v$ is real and $G_v$ must be $\SU(r_v, s_v)$ for an appropriate pair $r_v, s_v$, completing the proof of the first two parts of the theorem.

 It remains to prove that $\Gam$ is integral.
 Indeed, the last statement of Theorem~\ref{thm:SRht} is an immediate consequence of the previous statements along with the definition of arithmeticity.
 Integrality will follow from a theorem of Esnault--Groechenig \cite[Thm.\ 1.1]{EsnaultGroechenig} once we verify that their assumptions hold in our setting.
-For this, suppose that $v$ is nonarchimedean.

 Since $\rho_v$ is locally rigid and has determinant one, it remains to verify that $\rho_v$ has quasi-unipotent monodromy at infinity.
 See \cite[\S2]{EsnaultGroechenig} for the precise definition.
 Indeed, loops around the compactifying divisor of $\bbB^n / \Gam$ are associated with central elements of peripheral subgroups of $\Gam$, which are naturally unipotent subgroups of $\bfG(\ell)$.
 These elements clearly remain unipotent under $\rho_v$, hence $\rho_v$ has quasi-unipotent monodromy at infinity.
 We then conclude from \cite[Thm.\ 1.1]{EsnaultGroechenig} that $\Gam$ is integral, which completes the proof of the theorem. \end{proof}